The way we process cheques is now digital and here is everything you need to know about depositing cheques in the new way.

-This means you will be able to access your funds within two working days instead of six.
+You will be able to access your funds within two working days.

 You will receive your funds by 23:59 next working day once the item is received.

 Important: To protect your funds we would continue to maintain our fraud checks as we do today.

 You will see a cheque on your statement once it has cleared.
 If it does not clear by 23.59 on the next working day the cheque has been returned unpaid and you will see a credit and debit cheque transaction.
 You will receive a letter to explain the reason why the cheque was unpaid.